 Globally, the problem of diminishing educational authenticity is evident across various educational systems.
 In the United States, teachers have reported experiencing pressure from standardized testing and performance-based evaluations, which often leads them to teach to the test rather than focus on holistic student learning (Morgan, 2024).
-In the Spain, Ball (2016) noted that increased managerialism and performativity in schools have undermined teachers’ professional autonomy and authenticity (Parcerisa et al., 2022).
+In Spain, Ball (2016) noted that increased managerialism and performativity in schools have undermined teachers’ professional autonomy and authenticity (Parcerisa et al., 2022).
 Similarly, in the United States Lamb (2022) found that institutional hierarchies and political dynamics within schools lead to compliance-oriented teaching, stifling authentic and innovative pedagogical practices.
 These examples reflect a shared global struggle where institutional structures impede the genuine educational mission of teachers.

 In the Philippine context, public school teachers also grapple with maintaining educational authenticity amidst growing institutional and political pressures.
 Teachers are often burdened with non-teaching tasks, compliance reports, and performance-based appraisals that detract from their primary instructional roles (Cimene et al., 2024).
 Research by Manalang and Garcia (2023) revealed that these bureaucratic demands, coupled with favoritism and politicized leadership within school systems, often lead teachers to feel disempowered and constrained in delivering authentic education.
 Such challenges not only affect teaching quality but also contribute to teacher burnout and diminished professional satisfaction (Arcilla, 2020).